-Use this worksheet to evaluate your Tribe's compliance with the National Flood Insurance Program (NFIP), if your Tribe participates.
+Use this worksheet to evaluate your compliance with the National Flood Insurance Program (NFIP), if you participate.
 Sources of information are identified to point you in the right direction, and your FEMA Regional Floodplain Management and Insurance point of contact also is available to assist.

-NFIP TOPIC POTENTIAL SOURCE OF INFORMATION RESPONSE INSURANCE SUMMARY How many NFIP policies are in your Tribal planning area?
+NFIP TOPIC POTENTIAL SOURCE OF INFORMATION RESPONSE INSURANCE SUMMARY How many NFIP policies are in your tribal planning area?
 What is the total premium and coverage?
-FEMA NFIP Specialist How many claims have been paid out within the Tribe?
+FEMA NFIP Specialist How many claims have been paid out?
 What is the total amount of paid claims?
 How many of the claims were for substantial damage?
-FEMA NFIP or Insurance Specialist How many structures are exposed to flood risk within the Tribal planning area?
-Floodplain Administrator How many structures are exposed to flood risk within the Tribal planning area?
+FEMA NFIP or Insurance Specialist How many structures are exposed to flood risk within the tribal planning area?
+Floodplain Administrator How many structures are exposed to flood risk within the tribal planning area?
 Floodplain Administrator Describe any areas of flood risk with limited NFIP policy coverage.
-Floodplain Administrator and FEMA Insurance Specialist STAFF RESOURCES 1 .
-Is the Tribal Floodplain Administrator or NFIP Coordinator certified?
+Floodplain Administrator and FEMA Insurance Specialist STAFF RESOURCES \$ Is the Tribal Floodplain Administrator or NFIP Coordinator certified?
 Is floodplain management an auxiliary function?
-Provide an explanation of NFIP administration services (e.g., permit review, mapping, education or outreach, inspections, engineering capability) Floodplain Administrator What are the barriers to running an effective NFIP program in the Tribe, if any?
-COMPLIANCE HISTORY .
-Is the Tribe in good standing with the NFIP?
+Provide an explanation of NFIP administration services (e.g., permit review, mapping, education or outreach, inspections, engineering capability) Floodplain Administrator What are the barriers to running an effective NFIP program, if any?
+COMPLIANCE HISTORY Are you in good standing with the NFIP?
 Are there any outstanding compliance issues (i.e., current violations)?
 FEMA NFIP Specialist, When was the most recent Community Assistance Visit or Community Assistance Contact?
 Floodplain Administrator, Community Records Is a Community Assistance Visit or Community Assistance Contact scheduled or needed?